Free Shipping on Orders Over $200

 Description

-Brain Injuries: A Multidisciplinary, Illustrated Guide, by board-certified neurologist Dr. Galina Nikolskaya and trial lawyer Nicholas Rowley, provides a comprehensive masterclass on traumatic brain injuries.
+Brain Injuries: A Multidisciplinary, Illustrated Guide, by double board-certified neurologist Dr. Galina Nikolskaya and trial lawyer Nicholas Rowley, provides a comprehensive masterclass on traumatic brain injuries.

 Authors